X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Experiments

 \subsubsection{Cross-Modal Discriminative Reasoning}

-We assess the ability of X-InstructBLIP in executing discriminatory reasoning across different modalities using our newly introduced \texttt{DisCRn} benchmark, detailed in section \ref{sec:discriminatory_reasoning_dataset}.
+We assess X-InstructBLIP in executing discriminatory reasoning across different modalities using our newly introduced \texttt{DisCRn} benchmark, detailed in Section \ref{sec:discriminatory_reasoning_dataset}.
 We frame the problem as a realistic open generation problem.
-The LLM is prefixed with the instruction: \begin{quote} \end{quote}
+The LLM is prefixed with the instruction: \begin{quote} { You are given two inputs.
+Select exactly one of the two by reference to its relative position (first or second, left or right) that best answers the question.} \end{quote}

-In prompting X-InstructBLIP (7b) we found that using a Q-Former captioning prompt different from the comparative prompt provided to the LLM model induced a more general representation that was more applicable for the comparative task, as such we employ this approach for the results in Table \ref{tab:disc_dataset_results}.
+In prompting X-Instruct Proj.
+(7b) we found that using a Q-Former captioning prompt different from the comparative prompt provided to the LLM model induces a more general representation that was more applicable for the comparative task, as such we employ this approach for the results in Table \ref{tab:disc_dataset_results}.
 This is likely due to the lack of comparative data in fine-tuning since each modality Q-Former is trained separately.
 Future work can explore the effect of different prompts conditioned on different parameters in the instruction-aware training setup (e.g. data, templates, joint training, and LLM partial or full optimization).
 For the video-audio comparison, we select two frames for each modality to allow for a more balanced generation influence.

-To benchmark our model's capabilities, we incorporate a robust captioning baseline by substituting the query outputs with captions corresponding to the modalities using the Vicuna 7b model.\footnote{~The 13b model baseline yields below 5\% accuracy, due to inability to produce short responses required for the task, hence is omitted.} For images, 3D, and video modalities, we elicit captions by prompting InstructBLIP~\citep{dai2023instructblip} to {\texttt{ Describe the image/video}}.
-For 3D inputs, a randomly chosen rendering view of the point cloud served to InstructBLIP.
-For video we follow \citet{dai2023instructblip} and sample four frames and encode them as separate images whose output token representations are concatenated as input to the model.
-Audio is captioned using WavCaps~\citep{wavcaps}.
+To benchmark our model's capabilities, we incorporate a robust captioning baseline by substituting the query outputs with captions corresponding to the modalities using the Vicuna 7b model.
+For images, 3D, and video modalities, we elicit captions by prompting InstructBLIP~\cite{dai2023instructblip} to {\texttt{ Describe the image/video}}.
+For 3D, a randomly chosen rendering view of the point cloud is provided to InstructBLIP.
+For video we follow \cite{dai2023instructblip} and sample four frames and concatenate their output representations as input to the model.
+For audio we use WavCaps~\cite{wavcaps}.

-X-InstructBLIP outperforms the audio-video and image-3D baselines by 3.2 and 7.7 points in accuracy respectively.
-Replacing one of the Q-Formers for with an equivalent linear projection module drops the performance to over half in image-3D and more than 10 points in audio-video.